The Holistic Select Dog Food Review: Tested & Evaluated 2023

 It would be nice to see some more options for small dogs, but overall, it’s a nice selection.
 We’re giving this brand 4 out of 5 in this category.

 This is a mid-range food, and it is slightly more expensive than other mid-range options.
 However, considering the selection of high-quality ingredients, we don’t think the price is excessive.
 For a good quality, grain-free kibble, this is a reasonable choice in line with other mid-range to expensive foods that sometimes can have worse ingredient lists.

 If you have a very large, hungry pup or need to feed a pack, it might be worth it to investigate auto-delivery options that offer a small discount.

 We’re giving this brand 3 out of 5 in this category.

 Do Not Buy If…

-While Holistic Select can be a great choice, you might have to keep looking if you:
+While Holistic Select can be a great choice, our panel of independent experts suggest you might have to keep looking if you:

-Holistic Select offers a high-quality kibble that we would recommend for most dogs.
-Of course, it has the shortcomings of all kibbles: everything is cooked twice, the recipes are slightly higher in carbs than what we’d like to, and the grain-free options are legume-heavy.
+Holistic Select offers a high-quality kibble that our team of independent experts would recommend for most dogs.
+Of course, it has the shortcomings of all kibbles: everything is cooked twice, the recipes are slightly higher in carbs than what we’d like to see, and the grain-free options are legume-heavy.